-Would you like to eat more berries but think they’re just for summer?
-Seasonal Berries – the UK's berry growers organisation - are out to change your mind.
-They've teamed up with holistic health coach and author of Get the Glow, Madeleine Shaw to create a series of delicious and healthy meals and snacks all involving berries.
+Seasonal Berries* - the UK's berry growers organisation - are out to change your mind.
+They've teamed up with holistic health coach and author of Get the Glow, Madeleine Shaw, to create a series of delicious and healthy meals and snacks all involving berries.

 I was invited to spend the morning at a cooking class with Madeleine and a group of other bloggers where we got to try out some of her new berry recipes - both sweet and savoury.